OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 We are assuming you have a brand new board, and an empty SD card.
 > <i>If you already have some experience with Raspbery Pi boards, then setup <b>Raspberry Pi OS Lite</b> and move on to step 2 below.</i>

 The first thing we need to do is set up the Raspberry Pi ready for use.
-So, head over to this [Raspberry Pi](https://www.raspberrypi.com/software/) website and scroll down until you see <b>'Download for xxx'</b> <i>where 'xxx' would be replaced with your opoerating system</i>.
+So, head over to this [Raspberry Pi](https://www.raspberrypi.com/software/) website and scroll down until you see <b>'Download for xxx'</b> <i>where 'xxx' would be replaced with your operating system</i>.
 <img src="https://github.com/OpenA3XX/opena3xx.documentation/blob/main/.gitbook/assets/RaspPiToolDownload.jpg">

 Download and install this desktop application, then open it.
 It shouldn't take too long depending on your internet connection.